orchid00/git_for_humans/006_atom.md

 # Atom

-Atom is the new awesome
+Atom is the new awesome!
 ![Atom and GitHub](./img/atom-github.jpg)

 ### Exercise 1